microsoft/reactxp/samples/RXPTest/README.md

 ### Building RXPTest for Web

-- Run `npm run web-watch`.
-This compiles the TypeScript code and recompiles it whenever any files are changed.
+- Run `npm run web` - runs the Web version of the RXPTest.
+Compiles the TypeScript code and recompiles it whenever any files are changed.
-- Open `index.html` in your browser to run the test in a browser.

 ### Building for React Native